 Drip tape (from row crops): we are not currently accepting additional tape due to oversupply in the market.

 Netafim Recycling has made the recycling process easier and more convenient.
-We provide farmers with a free and efficient alternative to get rid of used irrigation tubing/hose/tape.
+We provide farmers with an efficient alternative to get rid of used irrigation tubing/hose/tape.
 Here is how it works:

 - Fill out the short pick-up request form